This information is intended for use by health professionals

 Following parenteral administration, the biologically inactive clindamycin phosphate is hydrolysed to clindamycin.
 When the equivalent of 300 mg of clindamycin is injected intramuscularly, a mean peak plasma concentration of 6 microgram/ml is achieved within three hours; 600 mg gives a peak concentration of 9 microgram/ml.
 In children, peak concentration may be reached within one hour.
 When the same doses are infused intravenously, peak concentrations of 7 and 10 micrograms per ml respectively are achieved by the end of infusion.

 Clindamycin is widely distributed in body fluids and tissues including bone, but it does not reach the cerebrospinal fluid in significant concentrations.
-It diffuses across the placenta into the foetal circulation and appears in breast milk.
+It diffuses across the placenta into the fetal circulation and appears in breast milk.
 High concentrations occur in bile.
 It accumulates in leucocytes and macrophages.
 Over 90% of clindamycin in the circulation is bound to plasma proteins.
 In vitro studies in human liver and intestinal microsomes indicated that clindamycin is predominantly oxidized by CYP3A4, with minor contribution from CYP3A5, to form clindamycin sulfoxide and a minor metabolite, N desmethylclindamycin.
 The half-life is 2 to 3 hours, although this may be prolonged in pre-term neonates and patients with severe renal impairment.

 Clindamycin undergoes metabolism, to the active N-demethyl and sulfoxide metabolites and also some inactive metabolites.
 About 10% of the drug is excreted in the urine as active drug or metabolites and about 4% in the faeces; the remainder is excreted as inactive metabolites.
 Excretion is slow and takes place over several days.
 It is not effectively removed from the blood by dialysis.